asktheo/NestboxesRungstedlund/REST_API.md

 GET
 /nestbox: all nestboxes - properties only

-Params:
+QueryParams (not required):

+- boxId: filter the result by property _boxId_
+- altitude: filter the result by property _altitude_
-- boxId: filter the list of nestboxes by property boxId
+- boxId: filter the result by property _boxId_

 Return type : Array